-A young man travelled with his school on a field trip where there was little or no adult supervision and suffered a paralyzing injury.
-Duffy + Partners filed a lawsuit against the school on his behalf and obtained a confidential settlement.
+A young man, traveling with his school on a field trip, suffered a paralyzing injury.
+Duffy + Fulginiti filed a lawsuit against the school on his behalf and obtained a confidential settlement of $36,000,000.

-In NCO Group, Duffy + Fulginiti obtained a $28,200,000 verdict for property owners who suffered catastrophic losses from flooding due to failures in construction sequencing.
+In NCO Group, Duffy + Fulginiti obtained a $28,200,000 verdict for property owners who suffered catastrophic losses due to failures in construction sequencing.
 The errors ultimately resulted in the virtual destruction of several businesses from flooding.
-While defendants argued that they were either not negligent or their negligence did not cause the damages suffered by the plaintiffs, the jury clearly found otherwise.
+While defendants argued that they were either not negligent or that their mistakes did not cause the damages suffered by the plaintiffs, the jury clearly found otherwise.

-In Campbell, Duffy + Partners won a verdict on behalf of a diabetic man for treatment he received in the emergency room of Temple University Hospital.
+In Campbell, Duffy + Fulginiti won a $21,400,000 verdict on behalf of a diabetic man for treatment he received in the emergency room of Temple University Hospital.
 When Ronald Campbell was taken to the hospital in October of 2007, he was administered glucagons and glucopaste by emergency medical technicians, then discharged to family members, who found him unresponsive in bed the next morning.
 The defense argued that the treatment and discharge was proper, as Mr. Campbell had been brought to the hospital 11 times for high or low blood sugar levels in the five years prior (including one visit two days earlier), and that he failed to properly manage his diabetes by not complying with medical advice.
 However, the firm successfully argued that diabetics who suffer from repeated episodes of hypoglycemia develop a condition termed 'hypoglycemic unawareness' in which the brain becomes less sensitive to lower and lower glucose levels.

 A $19,250,000 confidential settlement was obtained for a construction worker who became paralyzed due to inadequate safety precautions on a job site, which resulted in the worker being struck in the back by a beam during crane operations.
 The case focused on the negligent operations of the site in general.

-Confidential medical malpractice settlement obtained against a hospital for a 33-year-old woman who suffered a stroke weeks after being discharged from the emergency room despite similar complaints.
+A $15,000,000 confidential medical malpractice settlement was obtained against a hospital for a 33-year-old woman who suffered a stroke weeks after being discharged from the emergency room despite similar complaints.
 She now has a condition known as locked-in syndrome; much of her body and face is paralyzed, although she can communicate by performing certain eye movements (up and down) and slightly squeezing her right hand.
-Despite her care occurring in Montgomery County, Duffy + Partners was successful in establishing and keeping the action in Philadelphia County.
+Despite her care occurring in Montgomery County, Duffy + Fulginiti was successful in establishing and keeping the action in Philadelphia County.

-Duffy + Fulginiti obtained a $13,500,000 confidential settlement from a major Philadelphia hospital and its doctors based on proof that an attending maternal fetal medicine physician and residents who were asked to monitor a mother's labor failed to see that an increase in a mother's glucose level was caused by a failure to properly administer insulin.
-The doctors delayed initiating delivery for the child, resulting in an anoxic injury causing severe cerebral palsy.
+Duffy + Fulginiti obtained a $13,500,000 confidential settlement from a major Philadelphia hospital and its doctors based on our proof that an attending maternal fetal medicine physician and residents who were asked to monitor a mother's labor failed to see that an increase in her glucose level was caused by a failure to properly administer insulin.
+The doctors delayed initiating delivery for the child, resulting in an anoxic injury, causing severe cerebral palsy.

-Duffy + Partners obtained a settlement for client Terry Whittlesey, a young man who, while a passenger in a car on his way to a vacation, was rear-ended by a commercial truck.
+Duffy + Fulginiti obtained a $12,000,000 settlement for client Terry Whittlesey, a young man who, while a passenger in a car on his way to a vacation, was rear-ended by a commercial truck.
 The trucking company denied all fault associated with the accident and only agreed to the settlement after jury selection was completed and the trial was about to begin.
 The settlement, which was reported as one of the largest in Pennsylvania that year, enabled Mr. Whittlesey to move into a home specially constructed to accommodate his ongoing physical needs.